 Arrange the desks in work islands.
 Each island corresponds to a station.

-Group students together (3 or 4 per team).
+Group students together (three or four per team).
 Manage the working time for each station.

 Begin the Carousel.
 Throughout the activity, record comments, discussions and especially computational strategies.

-Students can consult the Internet as needed and use the calculator.
-Take pictures of different student approaches (2 per station) and use these pictures to provide feedback to the students.
+Students can consult the Internet as needed and use a calculator.
+Take pictures of different student approaches (two per station) and use these pictures to provide feedback to the students.

 Examples of problems at stations